OnPay: Fast Facts [Star rating: 4.2 out of 5]

 - Alternatives to OnPay

 The OnPay platform simplifies tax filing by withholding all payroll taxes each pay run.
-In addition, OnPay automatically files all federal taxes, including quarterly 941s and annual Forms W-2, W-3, 1099, 940 and 943 when applicable to the IRS.
+In addition, OnPay automatically files all federal taxes, including quarterly 941s and annual Forms W-2, W-3, 1099, 940 and 943.

 OnPay also files state payroll taxes and files all applicable local payroll taxes.
 These automated tax features can save business leaders time and effort while reducing the risk of making tax errors.

-The solution even reports new hires to the state when they set up their OnPay accounts.
+OnPay’s solution also automatically reports new hires to the state when they set up their OnPay accounts.
 From there, new workers can easily use OnPay’s automated onboarding flows to fill out their profiles, e-sign HR documents and perform other onboarding tasks directly within the system.

 SEE: Best onboarding software for new employees in 2023 (TechRepublic)